Sparse Conic Reformulation of Structured QCQPs based on Copositive Optimization with Applications in Stochastic Optimization: Inner and outer approximations of based on set-completely positive matrix cones

-W.l.o.g. we cann assume $x=1$.
-We will proof that $\Mb$ can be completed to a member in $\CPP(\R_+\times_{i=1}^S\KK_i)$.
-The desired inclusion then follows since zero rows and columns can be added in oder to obtain a member of $\CPP(\R_+^{n_1}\times_{i=1}^S\KK_i)$.
 Our proof involves merely a slight adaptation of the argument used for the completion of partial completely positive matrices given in \cite{drew_completely_1998}, who considered the case where $\KK_i$ are all positive orthants.
 We show that such an assumption is unnecessary.
-We proceed by induction and start by showing that the first $(2n_2+1)\times (2n_2+1)$ principal submatrix of $\Mb$ can be completed to a matrix in $\CPP\left(\R_+\times\KK_1\times\KK_2\right)$.
-After a perturbation, this matrix can be written as
+Let us proceed by induction and start by showing that the first $(2n_2+1)\times (2n_2+1)$ principal submatrix of $\Mb$ can be completed to a matrix in $\CPP\left(\R_+\times\KK_1\times\KK_2\right)$.
+After a permutation, this matrix can be written as

 where we replaced the unspecified entries by $\Xb$.
 Observe that the submatrices

 so that